VestLedger/.github/profile/README.md

-# DealSphere Inc
+# VestLedger Inc

-> Makers of the **DealSphere Platform** — The Future of Enterprise Deal Management on R3 Corda 5
+> Makers of the **VestLedger Platform** — The Future of Enterprise Deal Management on R3 Corda 5

 ---

-## Why DealSphere?
+## Why VestLedger?

-DealSphere Inc revolutionizes how enterprises manage complex business deals through our flagship **DealSphere Platform** — a comprehensive SaaS solution built on R3 Corda 5.
+VestLedger Inc revolutionizes how enterprises manage complex business deals through our flagship **VestLedger Platform** — a comprehensive SaaS solution built on R3 Corda 5.
 We transform traditional deal management from fragmented, manual processes into streamlined, transparent, and secure digital workflows.

 ### Our Mission
 To empower enterprises with next-generation deal management technology that ensures transparency, security, and efficiency at every stage of the business lifecycle.

 ---

-## Product Overview: DealSphere Platform
+## Product Overview: VestLedger Platform

-The **DealSphere Platform** is a modular, enterprise-grade SaaS solution comprising 13 integrated modules:
+The **VestLedger Platform** is a modular, enterprise-grade SaaS solution comprising 13 integrated modules:

 ### Core Modules (1-7)